20 Last-Minute Homemade Gifts That Everyone Will Love

 16. DIY Coasters

 If you know any bookworms, a personalized bookmark is a great idea for a last-minute gift.
 Designs can be simple – just cut out some construction paper and get to work.
 You can add bands, ribbons, paint, or anything else you think will make for a nice touch.
-In addition to your own art, you can print images and stick them on the bookmark as well.
+In addition to your art, you can also print images and stick them on the bookmark.

 18. Painted Pencils